k-mcc/web-apps/README.md

  * In “View” → “Logs,” browse to the URL provided.
  * Log into your Spotify account if prompted.
  * Allow the web app to use the scopes specified earlier.
  * Close the “Access Granted!” tab.
 Run __fetchTopArtists()__ again.
-The “Fetch” sheet should now be filled with your top artists.
+The “TopArtists” sheet should now be filled with your top artists.

 ![Spotify Access](https://docs.google.com/drawings/d/e/2PACX-1vSTifLCqoex15t7EW7FskW8wVmbmTnscZ19wpU_oVgm7KWsK3qBEo4PyqUA8xmhaIvBSRsuHoSMegi1/pub?w=187&h=237)